-- Super Combined - Classical Combined - Special forms of Combined events - 1100.4 Combined competitions may be held as Single or Team events. - 1100.5 Starting numbers given to the competitors for the first run remain the same for all runs. - The results of a Combined competition are only counted if the competitor takes part in each event of the Combined and appears in the intermediate results. - The Combined results are calculated by adding the race times of the single events or runs.
+- Alpine Combined - Classical Combined - Special forms of Combined events - 1100.4 Combined competitions may be held as Single or Team events. - 1100.5 Starting numbers given to the competitors for the first run remain the same for all runs. - The results of a Combined competition are only counted if the competitor takes part in each event of the Combined and appears in the intermediate results. - The Combined results are calculated by adding the race times of the single events or runs.
 Special forms of Combined events (Art.
 1103) can be calculated according to other regulations. - The Organising Committee must state in the invitation how many competitors are qualified for the second and any subsequent runs.
-The Jury may change this number. - 1100.9 The start order is determined for each event according to art.
+The Jury may change this number. - The start order is determined for each event according to art.
 621. For special forms of Combined events see art.
 1103.2. - Only interim results may be published for those events or runs already completed.
 The official results are only published when all events or runs have been completed. - The sequence of the different races to be combined may be decided by the Organisers and must be announced in the race notice and the programme.
 Changes may be made by the Jury.

-1101 Super Combined
+1101 Alpine Combined

-- 1101.1 Is the result of a Downhill or Super-G run and a single Slalom run held according to the technical regulations for Slalom and those for DH or SG.
-The Super Combined event consists of two runs. - Downhill and Super-G events of Super Combined must be held on courses specifically homologated for DH or SG respectively.
+- Is the result of a Downhill or Super-G run (speed event) and a single Slalom run held according to the technical regulations for Slalom and those for Downhill or Super-G. The Alpine Combined event consists of two runs. - Downhill and Super-G events of Alpine Combined must be held on courses specifically homologated for Downhill or Super-G respectively.
 The Slalom may be held on these courses. - 1101.3 If possible both runs should be held on one day (exceptions can only be decided by the Jury).